Medically reviewed by Drugs.com. Last updated on Nov 8, 2021.

 Usual Adult Dose for Depression

-After maximal clinical response is achieved, an attempt should be made to reduce the dose slowly over a period of several weeks without jeopardizing therapeutic effects.
+- After the maximum clinical response is achieved, prescribers should consider reducing the dose slowly over several weeks without jeopardizing therapeutic response.

 Renal Dose Adjustments

 Mild to moderate renal dysfunction: Use with caution.

 Severe renal dysfunction: Contraindicated

 History of liver disease or with abnormal liver function tests: Contraindicated